shivams786/KernelBridge-Concurrent-Linux-Character-Device-Driver-/README.md

 - Invalid capacity returns `EINVAL`.
 - Resize below unread bytes returns `EMSGSIZE`.
 - Bad user pointer returns `EFAULT`.
-- Interrupted blocking wait returns `ERESTARTSYS` inside the kernel path.
+- Interrupted blocking waits return through the usual restart path.
 - Unsupported ioctl returns `ENOTTY`.
-- `rmmod` while descriptors are open fails because the module is busy.
+- `rmmod` fails while a process still has the device open.

 ## 14. Security Considerations

-Do not test unfinished kernel modules on an important host.
-This module never trusts user pointers, validates ioctl commands and capacities, avoids exposing kernel pointers, initializes exported structures, protects shared state with a mutex, and uses rate-limited warnings for repeated bad operations.
+The driver treats user space as untrusted.
+It uses `copy_to_user` and `copy_from_user`, validates ioctl numbers and inputs, zeroes exported stats, does not expose kernel addresses, and protects shared buffer state with a mutex.

-Device permissions are not made world-writable by default.
-The `--chmod` loader option is only for disposable local testing.
+The scripts do not make the device world-writable unless `--chmod` is passed explicitly.
+Keep that option for local VM testing.

 ## 15. Known Limitations

-- The driver models a virtual byte stream, not real hardware.
+- The device is virtual and does not talk to hardware.
-- There is one shared device buffer, not per-open buffers.
+- There is one shared buffer for the device.
-- It does not guarantee message boundaries.
+- Reads and writes are stream operations, so message boundaries are not kept.
-- It does not implement async notification with `fasync`.
+- There is no `fasync`/`SIGIO` support.
-- Integration tests require a privileged Linux VM and matching kernel headers.
+- Full tests need root in a Linux VM with matching kernel headers.

 ## 16. Troubleshooting